-Amazon Aurora was designed to overcome performance, availability and scalability limitations of traditional database systems.
-In this Amazon Aurora tutorial, you will learn what is Amazon Aurora, benefits of using Aurora, AWS aurora pricing and more.
+Amazon Aurora was designed to overcome the performance, availability, and scalability limitations of traditional database systems.
+In this tutorial, you will learn what Amazon Aurora is, the benefits of using it, its pricing and more.

-The topics which we will in this AWS Aurora tutorial are given below:
+The topics covered in this AWS Aurora tutorial are given below:

 What is Amazon Aurora in AWS?

 Amazon provides various database services and Amazon Aurora is one of them.
 But, what is Amazon Aurora, and why is it used?
 Well, Amazon Aurora is a relational database engine that provides the simplicity and cost-effectiveness of an open-source database combined with the power, performance, and reliability of a high-end commercial database.

 When MySQL and PostgreSQL are available, what is the use of Amazon Aurora?

 Aurora provides performance that is five times better than a traditional MySQL and three times better than PostgreSQL.
 Amazon RDS manages tasks such as provisioning, backup, recovery for you.
 You also only have to pay a monthly charge; there is no upfront cost.

 Check out Intellipaat’s AWS Course to get ahead in your career!